Followers of Christ: History

 Estimates of the Oregon church's membership in 2008 ranged from 1,200 to 1,500.
-The Followers of Christ also have congregations in Ringwood, Oklahoma, Grants Pass, Oregon, Edmonton, Alberta, Meridian, Idaho, Middleton, Idaho, the original Idaho church in Boise, Idaho, a church in Caldwell, Idaho, and Marsing, Idaho.
+The Followers of Christ also have congregations in Ringwood, Oklahoma, Enid, Oklahoma, Edmonton, Alberta, Meridian, Idaho, Middleton, Idaho, Boise, Idaho, Cambridge, Idaho, the original Idaho church in Picabo, Idaho, a church in Caldwell, Idaho sometimes called the Lake Lowell church, and Marsing, Idaho.
 The Marsing church is welcoming to new members and is different from the Oregon City church, as they don’t shun those who leave.
 The Caldwell church is similar to the Oregon City church, lacking a preacher.
-Most most members there believe the Oregon City congregation lost their ways. and local communities operate independently of Followers of Christ churches in other areas.
+Most members in all of the churches believe the Oregon City congregation lost their ways. and local communities operate independently of Followers of Christ churches in other areas.

 The Oregon City congregation owns a church building, as well as use a cemetery in Carus, where deceased church members are predominantly buried.

 Alleged doctrine

 The Followers of Christ is Pentecostal in orientation, and believes in a literal interpretation of Scripture, including in the power of faith healing, prayer and the laying on of hands by church elders.
 Unlike many other churches which include faith healing as part of their doctrine but do not necessarily prohibit modern medical care, such as Christian Science, many members of the Followers of Christ refuse all forms of medicine and professional medical care.
-The church, most specifically the Oregon City and Caldwell branches, are said to practice shunning of those who violate or challenge church doctrine, including those who seek medical treatment.
+The church, most specifically the Oregon City, Picabo and Lake Lowell branches, are said to practice shunning of those who violate or challenge church doctrine, including those who seek medical treatment.
 It has been alleged that many Followers clandestinely see doctors in defiance of church teaching, though it seems there are many members who openly seek medical treatment in conjunction with prayer and fasting, under the interpretation that a salvation through Grace and medical treatment are of no conflict.

 The church relies on the Authorized Version of the Bible, and practices adult baptism by immersion, fasting and footwashing.

 The church is also known for legalism and a male-dominated society.
 The members of the church frequently greet each other with kisses on the lips; members of the church are often pejoratively referred to as "kissers" by others in Oregon City, and in other communities where large concentrations of Followers of Christ are found.
-According to church members, children raised in the church attend public schools, but do not socialize outside the church once reaching middle-school age.
+According to church members in the Oregon City branch, children raised in the church attend public schools, but do not socialize outside the church once reaching middle-school age.